RachelSa/make-alex-famous-book/README.md

 <p align="center">
   <img src="megabus.jpg"/>
+ <sup>Above is a real, unedited photograph of a computer screen displaying the cannon.
+Credit: Alex</sup>
 </p>

-Above is a real, unedited photograph of a computer screen displaying the cannon.
-Credit: Alex

 ## wot
 Write a novel together using that goldmine young adult novel premise dreamed up by first-place modeloing cross country runner && elite programmer, Alex, while on a bus trip.